Dwayne Dixon: Coaching career

 In 1990, Dixon returned to his alma mater to become the wide receivers coach for the Florida Gators under head coach Steve Spurrier, a position that he continued to hold under Spurrier's successor, Ron Zook.
 During his fifteen years as a Florida assistant, the Gators won six SEC championships (1991, 1993, 1994, 1995, 1996, 2000) and one national championship (1996).
 He was a 2001 finalist for the Broyles Award, given annually to the nation's top college football assistant coach.
-Dixon held the same position for the North Carolina State Wolfpack from 2005 to 2006, and he is currently the wide receivers coach for the Ohio University Bobcats.
+Dixon held the same position for the North Carolina State Wolfpack from 2005 to 2006, and until 2023, the wide receivers coach for the Ohio University Bobcats.

 Personal life

 Dixon is married and has two children.